rehasantiago/Event-details-scraper/README.md

 # Event-details-scraper
-A bot to scrape all the necessary details of events from a website
+A bot to scrape all the necessary details of events from a websit